lucka-me/intel-stack/README.md

 ### What's the difference with IITC Button?

-Intel Stack is designed exclusivly for Apple platforms (iOS, iPadOS and macOS so far), and most core features are implemented with Swift instead of JavaScript, including a full-featured native app made with SwiftUI.
+Intel Stack is designed exclusivly for Apple platforms (iOS, iPadOS, macOS and visionOS), and most core features are implemented with Swift instead of JavaScript, including a full-featured native app made with SwiftUI.

 ## Disclaimer